Seven Minute Frosting

 - 6 large egg whites

-- In a small heavy saucepan, combine 1 1/2 cups sugar, corn syrup, and water.
-Heat over medium heat, stirring occasionally, until the sugar has dissolved.
+In a small heavy saucepan, combine 1 1/2 cups sugar, corn syrup, and water.
+Place over medium heat, stirring occasionally, until the sugar has dissolved, about 4 minutes.
 Rub a bit between your fingers to make sure there is no graininess.
 Raise heat to bring to a boil.
 Do not stir any more.
 Boil, washing down sides of pan with a pastry brush dipped in cold water from time to time to prevent the sugar from crystallizing, until a candy thermometer registers 230 degrees, about 5 minutes.
 (Depending on the humidity, this can take anywhere from 4 to 10 minutes.)